Maurienne: The upper Maurienne

 About 5,000 inhabitants live there permanently, but the population reaches about 15,000 in the winter.

-Much of the Haute-Maurienne is included in Vanoise National Park, which became the first national park in France in 1973.
+Much of the upper Maurienne is included in Vanoise National Park, which became the first national park in France in 1963.
 This borders Gran Paradiso National Park of Italy.
 The two parks are important areas for ibexes, chamois, and golden eagles; the lammergeier was recently reintroduced into the area.
 It appears that wolves have reached the region within the past five years.

 Skiing and snowboarding

 The Maurienne valley is home to around 20 ski resorts.
 There is also access to The Three Valleys via the Orelle gondola.

 Alpine/downhill

 In rough order heading up the valley: